In-Depth: Practical Statistical Analysis for the Energy & Power Markets

 Payment and Cancellations

-Payment is due prior to the start of the seminar by Visa, Master Card, American Express, Diners Club, or corporate check.
+Payment is due prior to the start of the seminar by Visa, Master Card, American Express, or corporate check.
 Seminar fees will be charged to your credit card at the time of registration unless other arrangements have been made.
 Please make checks payable to "PGS Energy Training" 26 Teal Lane · Hilton Head Island, SC 29926.
-Cancellations can be made up to five (5) business days prior to the start of the seminar for a full refund.
-No refunds will be made thereafter, but a one year full seminar credit will be given toward future workshops upon receipt of $175 which will used to help offset the non-refundable food, beverage, manual and other expenses incurred by PGS.
-This one year seminar credit is good for any PGS Energy Training program except for seminars offered by PGS affiliate organizations.
-Colleague substitutions may be made at any time.
-If PGS needs to cancel a seminar due to instructor unavailability, lack of attendance or other unforeseen reason, you will be offered the choice of rescheduling for another seminar, a seminar credit, or a refund.
+Cancellations will result in a credit that is good for 2 years which can be transferred to a colleague.
+Substitutions may be made at any time.
 For more information on PGS policies regarding administrative matters and complaint resolution, please contact our offices at (440) 853-1038.

 CPE Credits in Specialized Knowledge